 If you are renting a property, the landlord has specific obligations that they must legally meet.
-If they fail to do so, and it causes the tenant distress, discomfort, or even ill health, then a reason will exist to make a claim for housing disrepair compensation.
-However, in reality, the situation is rather more complex, and legal advice and guidance is a must in making such a claim against your landlord.
+If they fail to do so and causes the tenant distress, discomfort, or even ill health, then a reason will exist to claim housing disrepair compensation.
+However, the situation is somewhat more complex in reality, and legal advice and guidance must make such a claim against your landlord.

 Select a Section:

 - A guide to what housing disrepair is

 - What maintenance responsibilities do I have as a tenant?

 - What steps should I take if my landlord is not repairing my property?

 - What issues of housing disrepair can I claim compensation for